oldauntie/ababu/README.md

 It can run on a single computer, in a local network (e.g. a veterinary clinic) or on a cloud computing (over the internet) Ababu aims to be a multi-platform (Windows, Mac, Linux, any tablet or mobile), free, multi-lingual application to help veterinaries from all over the world in the cure of any kind of animal.
 Ababu is a free to download / install / redistribute software.
-You can get the source from here (Github) or download the Installation program (binaries) from www.oldauntie.org.
+You can get the source from here (Github).
-It's written in .NET (C#) and uses MariaDB to store data.
+It's written in PHP and uses MariaDB to store data.

 ### What is this repository for? ###